 * Asset Protection-it is the only Foundation entity that protects assets, unlike other charitable entity in Malaysia.

 * Reservation of Powers-the founder reserve full powers to dictate and control the way the assets being managed even though Founder has transferred the assets are to the Foundation and the reservation powers can be included in the Charter.

-* Full adminstration and control-clear cut delegation of authority and concise operating rules can be embodied in the Charter which will make managing the Foundation easier, more effective and less divisive.
+* Full administration and control-clear cut delegation of authority and concise operating rules can be embodied in the Charter which will make managing the Foundation easier, more effective and less divisive.

 * Tax and exemptions-100% tax exempt on distributions, no inheritance tax, no service tax.
 However, income derived from holding Malaysia properties will be subjected to Malaysia local tax and property gain tax.

-* Secrecy and Confidentiality-there is strict regulation in place to ensure the privacy of the founder and the Foundation are protected and it is criminal offence for anyone to wrongfully disclose information of the foundation.
+* Secrecy and Confidentiality-there is strict regulation in place to ensure the privacy of the founder and the Foundation are protected and it is a criminal offense for anyone to wrongfully disclose information of the foundation.